zsfarkas/ng2-alert-center/README.md

 ## Roadmap

-Please consider that this module is under development.
-Following features are comming:
+Please consider, that this module is under development.
+Following features are coming:

 * Animation for appearing and disappearing
-* Support for i18n
+* Interactive show case
 * Links in alerts
-* Interactive show case
+* Support for i18n
 * More tests